amusoire/amusoire-barcode-scanner/README.md

 document.querySelector('body').classList.remove('scanner-active');
 ```

-### I have a `Error: Plugin BarcodeScanner does not respond to method call` error message on iOS
+### I have a `Error: Plugin AmusoireBarcodeScanner does not respond to method call` error message on iOS

 In Xcode click on `Product` > `Clean Build Folder` and try to build again.

-### I have a `Cannot resolve symbol BarcodeScanner` error message in Android Studio
+### I have a `Cannot resolve symbol AmusoireBarcodeScanner` error message in Android Studio

 In Android Studio click `File` > `Sync Project with Gradle Files` and try to build again.